ffedox/alicefedotova/content/post/clic-paper-accepted/index.md

 ---
-title: 🎉 Paper accepted at CLiC-it 2024 – Tenth Italian Conference on Computational Linguistics
+title: 🎉 Paper accepted at CLiC-it 2024, the Tenth Italian Conference on Computational Linguistics
 summary: "Constructing EPTIC: A Modular Pipeline and an Evaluation of ASR for Verbatim Transcription"
-date: 2024-12-06
+date: 2024-12-04
 authors:
   - admin
 tags: